5 Ways to Do With & Access Android Phone with Broken Screen

 Check if you have a broken screen insurance

 In older days, the physical damage like a broken/cracked phone screen wasn’t covered under the free service repairs by the manufacturer.
 But thanks to the insurance scheme these days that ensure that you can get a free broken phone screen replacement if you have insured one.
 Check if you have one or not.
 If yes, then walk up to the nearest service center and get your broken phone screen replaced.

 Take care of the tiny glass pieces

 In case you are trying to wipe off the broken screen pieces.
-If you’re opting to do so, be extremely cautious throughout or else the tiny glass pieces may hurt your fingers and eventually, you may even bleed.
-Therefore, to avoid any such cuts and bruises ensure proper safety with rubber gloves or any other safety equipments.
+If you’re opting to do so, be extremely cautious throughout or else the tiny glass pieces may hurt your fingers, and eventually, you may even bleed.
+Therefore, to avoid any such cuts and bruises ensure proper safety with rubber gloves or any other safety equipment.
 If necessary, seal the phone screen with transparent tape or place a screen protector before touching it.